Terms and Conditions

 Product is unused and factory sealed in original manufacturer’s retail packaging.

-Product comes with 12 months Techbuyer warranty as standard - or manufacturer’s warranty; whichever is greater.
+Product comes with Techbuyer three year warranty as standard - or manufacturer’s warranty; whichever is greater.

 Product is unused and in original manufacturer’s retail packaging, but the packaging has been opened.

-Product comes with 12 months Techbuyer warranty as standard - or manufacturer’s warranty; whichever is greater.
+Product comes with Techbuyer three year warranty as standard - or manufacturer’s warranty; whichever is greater.

 Product has been cleaned, tested and fully refurbished by Techbuyer.
 Some part numbers/ kits may be assembled using components from various different sources and may contain alternative/ substitute components.
 However, all products supplied will be exactly equivalent to the manufacturer’s technical specification.